Meth Mouth Explained: How to Get Rid of Meth Mouth

 Meth mouth refers to a severe tooth disorder that is due to chronic Amphetamine addiction.
-Regrettably, it does not spare your gums either.
-If you choose not to give up the habit, it may lead to other complications.
+Regrettably, it does not spare gums either.

 A Quick Overview of Methamphetamine and Its Abuse